mindkin/hourfleet/docs/notifications.md

 ![EmailPreview](images/EmailPreviews/bookingBeginning_borrower.PNG)

 **SMS**
-<blockquote>Your booking for '%car.name%' at %booking.startdate% is due to begin soon.
-See %booking.url%</blockquote>
+> Your booking for '%car.name%' at %booking.startdate% is due to begin soon.
+See %booking.url%

 ### Due to Begin Booking (Car Owner)